Accessing fonts from Monotype Fonts

 Font_download_options.png

-Like syncing, you can choose between CFF and TTF formats.
+Just like when syncing, you can choose between CFF and TTF formats for downloads.

 How does the Monotype App work with creative applications?

 The Monotype Desktop App has built-in plugins that can automatically detect and activate missing fonts in your creative projects.
-Once you open a design file, the Monotype Desktop App automatically detects all the missing fonts and looks for them in Monotype’s library of 30,000+ fonts (more if your team manages third-party fonts through Monotype Fonts) and casts them onto your creative application.
+Once you open a design file, the Monotype Desktop App automatically detects all the missing fonts, searches for them in Monotype’s library of 150,000+ fonts (or more, if your team manages third-party fonts through Monotype Fonts), and casts them onto your creative applications.

 Which creative applications does the Monotype App support?